wp-plugins/wtg-tasks-manager/readme.txt

 == Description ==

-Released November 2014 and created to manage multiple projects.
-The project has a design plan which may take until 2016 to complete due to some specifications involving integration with plugins not even created yet.
-Use of Google Docs and other cloud services is planned.
-I have a long list of features that will make WTG Tasks Manager more than just a fancy todo list.
-Right now the plugin is in-line with most task manager plugins for WordPress but I need more.
-So you can bet it will grow as my business grows.
-I will be using it daily and whenever I need it to do more I'll make it do more.
+Released November 2014 and created to act as a workflow system.
+This task management solution is already being used on the WebTechGlobal website.
+Such early use will drive the project forward and turn the plugin into something more than a fancy todo list.
+A planned feature includes a reward system with the purpose of attracting freelancers or talented members within a softwares community.
+I also intend for the plugin to make use of social networking and cloud services.
+WTG needs this projects to be complete so you can trust that this is just the beginning.

 = Main Links =
 *   <a href="http://www.webtechglobal.co.uk/wtg-tasks-manager/" title="WebTechGlobals Task Manager Portal">Plugins Portal</a>